 Anxiety is a normal response to stress or danger, but it can be debilitating.
 At times it is helpful because it can help prepare the body for action, and it can improve performance in a range of situations.
 Anxiety becomes a problem when it is experienced intensely and it persistently interferes with a person's daily life.

-Aren't some people just anxious all of the time?
+Are some people just anxious all of the time?

 People have different degrees of background, or 'trait', anxiety.
 High trait anxiety may stem from inherited behaviour or early relationships in childhood.
 It is also related to personality.